coltongrainger/blog/_posts/2017-12-03-content-creation.md

 ---
-title:
+title: Content Creation
 author: Colton Grainger
 date: 2017-12-03
-status: log
+status: draft
 belief: emotional
 ---

-Comparing two schools of thought on the creative process: who am *I* chasing after?
+Two schools of thought on the creative process: who am *I* chasing after?

 Inés Estrada, aka [inechi](http://inechi.com/), reps the "I do it for myself" perspective.
 > *There's been some recent discussion about balancing art and business, which when you talked about not compromising your art, I was reminded of.
 What are your objectives?
 Do you have an audience in mind, and think about salability, or does that come second-after production?*

 > I make art because I need to, it's something I do for fun and also for release.
 If people like it, that's very rewarding,  but in the end the only person I try to please with it is myself.
 I love the idea of making money out of what I do (and I'm lucky to be able to) but I don't plan my comics considering my audience as customers.
 I feel like, for me, it's mostly worked out not because I think "I should do shit that sells" but more like "How do I sell this shit I just did?!"

 On the other hand, [Philip Guo](http://pgbovine.net/writings.htm) reps "make it new"
-> One heuristic I use when deciding what to write is to ask myself: *Will at least 100 people care about this topic three years from now?* The following don't qualify, so I rarely write about them: commentary on news events or fads, reactions to someone else's article, personal notes that only my friends would care about.
+> One heuristic I use when deciding what to write is to ask myself: *Will at least 100 people care about this topic three years from now?*

+> The following don't qualify, so I rarely write about them: commentary on news events or fads, reactions to someone else's article, personal notes that only my friends would care about.
 Also, if I see many people writing about a topic, then I avoid it unless I have a drastically different perspective.

 If I know where I stood on this spectrum, I'd have nothing more to say.
 In fact, if [the message is the medium](https://en.wikipedia.org/wiki/The_medium_is_the_message), then this blog should err towards Philip's conservative heuristic (or creative limitation, depending on your viewpoint).
-But as Inés gives compelling counter-examples---florid .gif art, self-declaration of intent, and apparent *success* as an artist---I am motivated to draw a comparision.
+But as Inés gives [compelling counter-examples](http://gatosaurio.com/)---florid .gif art, self-declaration of intent, and apparent *success* as an artist---I am motivated to draw a comparision.

 ## applied to long-content